sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 <a href="https://docs.sourcegraph.com/admin/config/webhooks/outgoing" className="not-italic flex items-center mb-sm">Docs<OpenInNewIcon className="ml-xxs" size={18} /></a>

 <Badge link="/batch-changes" text="Batch Changes" color="blue" size="small" />
-#### Limit access to batch changes to designated users
+#### Limit access to batch changes

-While batch changes enable efficient bulk creation of changesets, some customers require tighter controls to meet the security and compliance standards of their industry.
-To meet these needs, we're introducing a role-based access control (RBAC) system to Sourcegraph to enable more granular controls for who can access batch changes.
+In most companies, Batch Changes can be opened up to all devs: batch changes enforce codehost permissions and only let users open PRs against code they have access to.
+However, some customers require tighter controls to meet the security and compliance standards of their industry.
+To meet these needs, we're introducing a role-based access control (RBAC) system to Sourcegraph to enable more granular controls for who can create batch changes.

 Site admins can limit access to approved users from admin settings under “Site admin” > “Users & auth” > “Roles” by:

 - Creating custom user roles with Batch Changes permissions